 Plan Adequately For Accurate Time Management

+If your strategy is ineffective, things will get out of hand.
+Similar to this, you cannot handle things effectively without accurate time planning and preparing.
 The steps you need to follow to make the most out of your time planning process are: Make a list of things to do, list the critical tasks that need to be completed in one day together with the time allotted for each task and set all high priority tasks first, complete each assignment one at a time and tally the ones you’ve completed, do not start new work until the preceding job has been completed!

 Considering the complex nature of project management, and how large certain projects can be, using tools such as this is incredibly useful and it’s recommended that a Project Manager becomes very familiar with the tools their company uses to manage the jobs.